Project facts

 Baden-Württemberg: public transport benefits

-The Stuttgart-Ulm rail project will make rail transportation in Baden-Württemberg better overall: many connections will be faster and more direct.
-Eight out of a total of eleven million residents will benefit from the rail project.
-For example, because they live in counties that will be served by new, through lines in regional transport.
-The Stuttgart-Ulm rail project will enable more trains to run.
-Travel times will be shortened and new direct connections will be created.
-In addition, the opportunities for changing trains will improve.
-Overall, the quality of travel will increase.
+The Stuttgart-Ulm rail project will improve rail transport in Baden-Württemberg overall: The implementation of the Deutschlandtakt is only possible with the rail project.
+This is about minutes in travel time.
+The major centers in Baden-Württemberg should only be less than 30 minutes apart.
+The new infrastructure will make many connections faster and more direct.
+Eight out of a total of eleven million inhabitants will benefit from the rail project.
+For example, because they live in districts that will be served by new, through regional rail services.
+The Stuttgart-Ulm rail project will also allow more trains to run.
+Travel times will be shorter and new direct connections will be created.
+The options for changing trains will be improved by coordinating long-distance and regional train lines.

 Regions move closer together thanks to fast connections.
 In the future, it will be easy to live in Ulm and work in Stuttgart.
 This also applies to other regions in the country.
 Companies will also benefit: If they can be reached quickly and easily, they will find it easier to attract skilled workers.